Process Safety and Disaster Prevention

 Manufacturing Site Date Participants Details

-Takasago Manufacturing Site December 13, 2021 2,078 An earthquake resulting in a hazardous material leakage
+Takasago Manufacturing Site December 19, 2022 2,112 An earthquake resulting in a fire caused by hazardous material leakage

 We advance countermeasures against natural disasters in order of priority, including promoting the earthquake-proofing of equipment in preparation for large-scale earthquakes, and implementing risk assessment for typhoons, heavy rains and floods, which have frequently occurred in recent years, based on hazard maps for all parent manufacturing sites and Group companies in Japan.